 If you’re a business user, you’ll find HMA offering VPN for business, adding a further three additional business price plans.
 Their prices start from $13 per month, with prices rising depending on the number of concurrent connections; HMA offers user limits from 10 to 30 per subscription.
 In comparison to other business VPNs, these are at a very reasonable cost, so another thumbs up from us.

 As previously mentioned, HideMyAss offers users a free trial as well as a money-back policy.

 Usually, providers offer one or the other option, so it’s a pleasant surprise to see HMA offer both.
 The free trial lasts 7 days, but if you forget to cancel, you’ll find yourself being charged thereafter.
-It’s also worth noting that HMA limit their free trial to the yearly plan – meaning if you continue beyond the trial, you’ll be automatically assigned to their annual plan.
+It’s also worth noting that HMA limits their free trial to the yearly plan – meaning if you continue beyond the trial, you’ll be automatically assigned to their annual plan.

-Another thing to note when giving the free trial a go, is that while you have access to the full product, you’re limited to 10GB or 100 server connections, whichever you hit first.
+Another thing to note when giving the free trial a go is that while you have access to the full product, you’re limited to 10GB or 100 server connections, whichever you hit first.

 It’s really a “one-click” app.

 With its models for fast access to servers, the provider makes the VPN experience easy.
 There are three options the user will be given on logging in, and they are as follows: